Hammarberg/c2/README.md

 .end:
 ```
 ### Anonymous labels
-Anonymous labels are local labels without a name and are declared as a colon at the beginning of a line.
+Anonymous labels doesn't have to be unique and are declared as a colon at the beginning of a line.

 Example:
 ```